 Susan Otim-Neal is the Founder and Principal of Syncerity Speaks.
 She facilitates transformative learning experiences and powerful conversations, whether working with clients one-on-one to build their executive presence and leadership skills, or designing meaningful group interactions on issues related to interpersonal communication.
 A former financial analyst and consultant for international professional services firms, Susan brings more than a decade of finance and communications experience to her coaching practice where she is helping clients realize long-term, sustainable change and transformation in their way of being, learning, relating, and working.
-Susan is a frequent speaker on topics related to inclusive leadership and authentic relating.
-She holds a Bachelor’s degree in finance from George Mason University, is an Associate Certified Coach (ACC), and has been an active member of numerous professional associations and community organizations.
+Susan is a frequent speaker on topics related to leadership presence and communication.
+She holds a Bachelor’s degree in Finance from George Mason University, is an Associate Certified Coach (ACC), and has been an active member of numerous professional associations and community organizations.

 Born in Uganda and having grown up in three countries in communities of various backgrounds, I’ve always enjoyed exploring ways to help myself and others communicate and relate more effectively.
 In 2004, having graduated with a finance degree while simultaneously playing basketball as a captain of George Mason University’s women’s basketball team, I embarked on a nearly decade long career in business, primarily consulting in finance related roles.
 During those years, I felt the most fulfilled when elements of my work touched upon speaking, writing and facilitating others’ growth.
 I completed numerous trainings and programs on personal and professional development, read and listened to countless numbers of books, and sought various opportunities to share value-adding resources.